jenniferkbriggs/CRISP/README.md

-#CRISP: CRISP: Correlation-Refined Image Segmentation Process
+# CRISP: Correlation-Refined Image Segmentation Process

 This repository contains all code used in the development and testing of CRISP.
 The code is sorted into folders:
 1. [Run CRISP](#Run_CRISP)